 4. S. PIGLIAPOCO, Documentare archiviare conoscere.
 Formare e conservare la memoria nel contesto digitale, Torre del Lago, Civita Editoriale, 2022.

 Students who regularly attend lessons can agree on an alternative program; those who find it difficult to obtain the texts will be able to contact the teacher to identify others accessible in digital format.

 For those who take the exam for 6 CFU the following are excluded:

 S. PIGLIAPOCO, Progetto archivio digitale: metodologia, sistemi, professionalità, Torre del Lago, Civita Editoriale, 2016;

 e i capitoli 10-11, 14 del volume Archivistica.
 Teorie, metodi, pratiche, a cura di L. GIUVA e M. GUERCIO, Roma, Carocci, 2014.

 SANDRA MACCHIAVELLO (Substitute)

 The exam takes place orally.
-The question leaves room for the presentation of a topic of the program chosen by the student and at least one further question formulated by the teacher.
-However, further questions may be asked by the teacher to better ascertain the candidate's degree of preparation.
+The question leaves room for presenting a topic of the program chosen by the student and at least one further question formulated by the teacher.
+Further questions can be asked by the teacher to better ascertain the candidate’s level of preparation.

 The oral exam will focus on the topics addressed in class and covered by the bibliography.
-The assessment of the level of preparation of the candidates will take into account the effective mastery of the basic notions of the discipline as well as the ability to critically re-elaborate the themes and problems faced in class, as well as the ability to establish relationships between different themes and topics.
-For students unable to attend classes, the exam will focus exclusively on the bibliography, without prejudice to the assessment criteria just set out.
+The preparation level assessment of the candidates will consider the adequate mastery of the basic notions of the discipline and the ability to critically re-elaborate on the themes and problems faced in class.